-- In the latest a16z podcast, Gustav Söderström, chief R&D officer at Spotify, spoke about the future of audio and how Spotify’s focus on podcasts has guided them
+- In the latest a16z podcast, Gustav Söderström, chief R&D officer at Spotify, talked about the future of audio and how Spotify’s focus on podcasts has guided them

 Should your newsroom have a podcast?
 Yes

-Last week I interviewed Dan Oshinsky for The Fix and we talked about all things regarding editorial newsletters.
+When I interviewed Dan Oshinsky, the renowned newsletter expert and consultant, for The Fix and we talked about all things regarding editorial newsletters.
 My first question was whether any newsroom should have a newsletter strategy in place in 2020.
 His answer was a definite Yes.

-After going through all the takeaways from the above mentioned sources I can tell you with a high confidence that your newsroom should have an audio strategy.
-The easiest way to start is just by doing a podcast.
+After going through all the takeaways from the above mentioned sources I can tell you with a high confindece that your newsroom should have an audio strategy.
+And probably the easiest way to start is by doing a podcast.

 Audio is great for building a relationship with your community or your audience.
-Again, back to the newsletter interview – Dan explained that if you have a reader, who reads your content, watches your videos, subscribes to your newsletter and listens to your podcast – then they are very likely to support you.
+Again, back to the newsletter interview – Dan explained that if you have a reader, who is reading your content, watching your videos, subscribing to your newsletter and also listening to your podcast is very likely to support you.

-That’s actually something more newsrooms all over Europe have seen and even The New York Times’ outgoing CEO Mark Thompson confirmed – the more types of content the reader engages with, the more likely he or she is to subscribe or support you and keep doing so.
+That’s actually something more newsrooms all over Europe have seen and even The New York Times’ leaving CEO Mark Thompson confirmed – the more types of content the reader is engaging with, the more likely he or she is to subscribe or support you and keep on doing that.

 In 2018, the World Association of News Publishers published a report called Engaged Readers Don’t Churn.
-In that report, they interviewed many newsrooms across Europe and one of the takeaways was that building habits (e.g., via newsletter subscription, listening to podcasts, website visits, app usage…) is a sound strategy for not losing existing supporters.
+In that report they interviewed many newsroom across Europe and one of the takeaways was that building habits (newsletter subscription, podcast listening, website visits, app usage…) is a sound strategy for not losing existing supporters.

-In that regard, podcasts are another way for your newsroom to strengthen the relationship you are building with your audience, whether or not you have a reader supported revenue model.
+In that regard, podcasts are another way for your newsroom to strengthen the relationship you are building with your audience, whether or not you have a reader supported revenue model or not.